Get A Jump On Holiday Gift Giving With This Quick And Easy Project

 Rice Pack Variations

 Many people make removable slip covers for their rice packs.
 That’s a nice option if the fabric used for the rice pack shouldn’t be microwaved, or you wish to launder the cover.
 Keep a rice pack in the freezer inside a zip bag to protect against moisture, to use as a cool pack.
-Use buckwheat hulls, popcorn, cherry pits and more instead of rice to fill the pack.

 Many of our designs make for quick gift ideas.
 Two fat quarters of fabric, a bit of batting and a zipper is all you need to make any of these three bag designs in the Purse-Nickities pattern.
 You could use pre-quilted fabric for the body of the bag as well.
 Use coordinating non-quilted fabrics for the handles.